 Who is picking up the bill for climate crisis inertia?

-The people who have contributed least to CO2 emissions are feeling the greatest effects of the world's lack of action on climate change.
+The people who have contributed least to CO2 emissions are feeling the greatest impacts of the world's lack of action on climate change.
 Are they getting the climate finance they need to adapt to the effects of a warming world?
 Jonathan Farr sets out the case for redressing the balance for climate justice.

 Climate change is happening, and it's happening now – and, unfortunately, everyone who has been raising this issue for the past three decades is bitterly aware of the missed opportunities.